 - There's no need to flip the shrimp midway through cooking.
 You can broil them undisturbed until they're fully cooked.

-- I don't recommend using frozen shrimp in this recipe.
-If yours are frozen, you can quickly defrost them by placing them in a large bowl, covering them with cool water, and replacing the water once or twice.
-They should be defrosted after about 5 minutes in the water.
-Drain them on paper towels before using them.
+- I don't recommend using frozen shrimp.
+If yours are frozen, quickly defrost them by placing them in a large bowl, covering them with cool water, and replacing the water once or twice.
+They should be defrosted after about 5 minutes.
+Drain them for ten minutes on paper towels before using them.

-- You can keep the leftovers in the fridge, in an airtight container, for up to three days.
+- You can keep the leftovers in an airtight container in the fridge for up to three days.
 Gently reheat them in the microwave, covered, at 50% power, or add them cold to a salad.

 Nutrition per Serving